A+ PrimeForYou

 How is my prime generated? +

 Curious about the details?
-Our Prime Wisdom articles walk through every step.
+Our Prime Wisdom articles walk through every step, and the Decoder lets you run the reverse operation yourself.

 What if someone with my same name already took my number? +